Advertising: Internet from the 1990s

 With the advent of the ad server, online advertising grew, contributing to the "dot-com" boom of the 1990s.
 Entire corporations operated solely on advertising revenue, offering everything from coupons to free Internet access.
 At the turn of the 21st century, some websites, including the search engine Google, changed online advertising by personalizing ads based on web browsing behavior.
 This has led to other similar efforts and an increase in interactive advertising.
 Online advertising introduced new opportunities for targeting and engagement, with platforms like Google and Facebook leading the charge.
 This shift has significantly altered the advertising landscape, making digital advertising a dominant force in the industry.

-The share of advertising spending relative to GDP has changed little across large changes in media since 1925.
+The share of advertising spending relative to GDP has changed little despite large changes in media since 1925.
 In 1925, the main advertising media in America were newspapers, magazines, signs on streetcars, and outdoor posters.
-Advertising spending as a share of GDP was about 2.9 percent.
+Advertising spending as a share of GDP was about 2.9%.
 By 1998, television and radio had become major advertising media; by 2017, the balance between broadcast and online advertising had shifted, with online spending exceeding broadcast.
-Nonetheless, advertising spending as a share of GDP was slightly lower – about 2.4 percent.
+Nonetheless, advertising spending as a share of GDP was only slightly lower – about 2.4%.

 Guerrilla marketing involves unusual approaches such as staged encounters in public places, giveaways of products such as cars that are covered with brand messages, and interactive advertising where the viewer can respond to become part of the advertising message.
-This type of advertising is unpredictable, which causes consumers to buy the product or idea.
-This reflects an increasing trend of interactive and "embedded" ads, such as via product placement, having consumers vote through text messages, and various campaigns utilizing social network services such as Facebook or Twitter.
+This type of advertising is unpredictable, which can cause consumers to buy the product or idea.
+This reflects an increasing trend of interactive and "embedded" ads, such as via product placement, having consumers vote through text messages, and various campaigns utilizing social network services such as Facebook or Twitter/X.

-The advertising business model has also been adapted in recent years.
-In media for equity, advertising is not sold, but provided to start-up companies in return for equity.
+In some instances businesses will obtain media by providing equity.
+This is known as media for equity, where advertising is not sold, but is instead provided to start-up companies in return for equity.
 If the company grows and is sold, the media companies receive cash for their shares.

-Domain name registrants (usually those who register and renew domains as an investment) sometimes "park" their domains and allow advertising companies to place ads on their sites in return for per-click payments.
-These ads are typically driven by pay per click search engines like Google or Yahoo, but ads can sometimes be placed directly on targeted domain names through a domain lease or by making contact with the registrant of a domain name that describes a product.
-Domain name registrants are generally easy to identify through WHOIS records that are publicly available at registrar websites.
+This practice started in Europe but has become increasingly popular in the US, with businesses such as Uber, Airbnb and Pinterest achieving global growth by using such tactics.